-ENJOY NORTH YORKSHIRE North Yorkshire & the Surrounding Countryside
+ENJOY NORTH YORKSHIRE North Yorkshire Moors, North York Wolds & the Surrounding Countryside

 WITHIN WALKING DISTANCE OF WOLDSEND COTTAGES:

-The Wolds Way Walk - 79 miles of peaceful unspoilt countryside across the Yorkshire Wolds (please note that new for 2016 150 stiles have been removed for increased accessability)
+The Wolds Way Walk - 79 miles of peaceful unspoilt countryside across the Yorkshire Wolds (please note that in 2016 150 stiles were removed for increased accessability)

 Wolds Way Lavender - Lavender distillery, herb farm & plant centre with narrow gauge railway

 Scampston Hall - Walled garden, 19th Century rock garden, woodland walk, coffee/lunch in the restaurant

 The Fleece or Coach & Horses pubs

 Goathland - where TV Programme Heartbeat was filmed

 Pickering NYMR - Steam Train to Whitby

 Sutton Bank - the White Horse, Gliding Club & Walks